spbu-coding-2023/trees-6/DOCS.md

 ```kotlin
 if (tree.delete(2)) println("Key 5 deleted from the tree successfully")
 ```
-Example of iterating through the tree.
+Examples of iterating through the tree.
 ```kotlin
 for (keyValuePair in tree) {
     println(keyValuePair)